What are the five most popular names for girls?

 The Social Security Administration's Top Baby Name Lists

 The Social Security Administration releases its baby name data annually based on the total births for the year and applications for Social Security cards.
-All names are reported based on the First Name field on the Social Security card application.
+All names in the United States are reported based on the First Name field on the Social Security card application.
 To be considered, the name must be at least two characters long.
 Names with fewer than five occurrences in any geographic area are not included.
-The 2018 data is based on just over 3.7 million births in the US, the lowest number of births in over three decades.

 Girl Names on the Rise

-The award for the largest jump on the list, making it the fastest-growing girl name in popularity, goes to Meghan.
-Meghan moved from position 1,404, to 701 in just one year.
+- Amoura is the fastest-growing girl name in popularity.
+It moved from position 2,054 to 979 in just one year.